Towards Unsupervised Domain Adaptation via Domain-Transformer: Methodology

 \subsection{Domain-Transformer}

-We first propose the DoT method with the cross-attention mechanism, which is helpful to build the classification-oriented sample correspondence across domains.
+We first propose the DoT method with the domain-level cross-attention mechanism, which is helpful to build sample correspondence across domains.

 Different from the explicit position information of sentences in NLP, samples from the two domains are position-free.
-We can explore the implicit locality structures across domains in a semantic latent space.
-Since CNNs have achieved remarkable success in visual tasks, we still use CNN-backbones as the feature extractor $G(\cdot)$.
-Then, the feature vectors of the source and target domains are represented by
+We can explore the implicit local structures across domains in the latent feature space.
+With the feature extractor $G(\cdot)$, the feature vectors of the source and target domains are represented by